lyu-ai/agentok/README.md

 Once you've started both the frontend and backend services by following the steps previously outlined, you can access the application by opening your web browser and navigating to:

 - Frontend: http://localhost:2855
-- Backend: http://localhost:5004 (Here I should provide a Swagger API doc, maybe later.)
+- Backend: http://localhost:5004 (OpenAPI docs served at http://localhost:5004/redoc)
 - PocketBase: http://localhost:7676

 If your services are started successfully and running on the expected ports, you should see the user interface or receive responses from the backend via this URL.